oddzag/kepler-guide/README.md

 MariaDB [(none)]> exit
 ```

-Exit the `mysql` prompt and then load/run the seed file.
+Exit and reopen the `mysql` prompt as your new user, then load/run the seed file.
 This will propagate the new database with the tables needed to run the server.
 It'll prompt you for the password of `mysql_user`@`localhost` on MariaDB, not your `sudo` user password.
 You can then see the contents of the database

 ```sh
 user@svr:/opt/server$ sudo mysql -u mysql_user -p -D keplerdb